You're new to RVing, right? If so, how could you know right from wrong?

 The Real Truth About Using A Treatment

 Ok, so the 'eliminating odors' aspect of a black tank treatment is legit.
 However, if you already have your RV, have you tried NOT using it?

 If it's not blazing hot outside, chances are you won't even need to use a treatment.
-I haven't used a treatment for... well for about 4.5 years straight when I was full-time RVing.
+I haven't used any treatment for... well, for about 4.5 years straight when I was full-time RVing.

 I stopped using it and had no problems...
 UNTIL I went to help my mom in Florida.
-And the heat... yes, if you are RVing where it gets really hot, you will likely struggle with odors without a treatment.
+And the heat... yes, if you are RVing where it gets scorching, you will likely struggle with odors without a treatment.

 THEN you should probably just consistently use something down your toilet.
-Happy Camper Holding Treatment is a great product for this.
+Happy Camper Holding Treatment is an excellent product for this.

 7. "It's OK To Travel With Your Propane On